gatoraid-dev/Gatoraid/README.md

 #### Day 3

 To be honest, I didn't do much today, I really was just polishing the map and trying to think of an efficient way to make the system of infinite rooms.
 You could call it a brainstorm.
+I finished Day 3 at about 12:10 am, so you might be able to tell that as I was brainstorming I was also just procrastinating, doing other things.

 ##### (No image avaliable, same as Day 2)